-Since the inception of our active management strategy in fiscal 2007 to the end of our most recent fiscal year as of March 31 2014, CPPIB has generated $3.0 billion in cumulative dollar valued-added, net of operating costs, and we remain confident that this value-added performance will continue over longer periods of time.
+From the inception of our active management strategy in fiscal 2007 to the end of our most recent fiscal year as of March 31 2014, CPPIB has generated $3.0 billion in cumulative dollar valued-added, net of operating costs, and we remain confident that this value-added performance will continue over longer periods of time.

-CPPIB continued to diversify its investment portfolio globally across a number of asset classes in order to build a resilient portfolio that is designed to deliver superior returns over the long term.
+CPPIB continued to diversify its investments globally across a number of asset classes in order to build a resilient portfolio that is designed to deliver superior returns over the long term.

 No, we have maintained our long-term investment strategy and the strategic asset weightings for the portfolio.
 In October 2009, the board of directors and senior management reaffirmed the investment strategy and we continue to capitalize on our comparative advantages and to build internal capabilities to execute on this strategy.